junxit/us-congress-code/title-42/chapter-35/sec-3058bb.md

 As used in this subchapter:

 - **(1)** *Elder right* The term “elder right” means a right of an older individual.
-- **(2)** *Vulnerable elder rights protection activity* The term “vulnerable elder rights protection activity” means an activity funded under part A of this subchapter.
+- **(2)** *Vulnerable elder rights protection activity* The term “vulnerable elder rights protection activity” means an activity funded under part A.

 ## Source credit